etolabo/kumofs/doc/doc.en.md

 ### Run kumo-gateway

-Finally, run kumo-gateway on the hosts that runs applications that uses kumofs. kumo-gateway requres IP address of the kumo-managers and port number that accepts memcached protocol client.
+Finally, run kumo-gateway on the hosts that runs applications that uses kumofs. kumo-gateway requires IP address of the kumo-managers and port number that accepts memcached protocol client.

     [on cli1]$ kumo-gateway -v -m svr1 -p svr2 -t 11211